roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 Students will stay late in the labs on Wednesday evening to work on their robots.
 This is essential to ensure that they have enough time.

+We usually introduce students to the Cube today, even if the arena is only partially built.

 ### Thursday

 #### Formal Meal